Port of Busan: A tech-powered port for a tech forward nation

 “Thousands of exporters … are struggling to move their goods through Busan, the world’s 7th busiest container port, where terminals handle over 59,000 containers daily to process about 75% of all shipping for the country,” explained a Reuters piece published in July of 2021.
 “As global carriers race to deliver everything from furniture to toys to U.S. and European consumers, they prioritize much larger batches of cargo waiting to be picked up along China’s factory belt over Busan.
 That leaves fewer vessels in the South Korean port and a glut of them in China, cargo managers at Busan’s terminals said.”

-This disarray in global shipping, only made worse by the Russian invasion of Ukraine, is another reason why Spire’s Dynamic AIS (D-AIS) is such an indispensable tool for anyone impacted by materials moving through busy ports.
+This disarray in global shipping, only made worse by the Russian invasion of Ukraine, is another reason why Spire’s Enhanced Satellite AIS is such an indispensable tool for anyone impacted by materials moving through busy ports.
 With so many challenges—the war, COVID-19 hitting Chinese port operations, container availability —it’s easy for shipment tracking data gaps to develop.
-Spire’s AIS data feed combines three types of AIS coverage—satellite, terrestrial, and dynamic—delivering more complete and dependable vessel location information, including in and around the world’s busiest ports.
+Spire’s AIS data feed combines three types of AIS coverage—satellite, terrestrial, and enhanced satellite—delivering more complete and dependable vessel location information, including in and around the world’s busiest ports.

 Lightening the Load at Port